 Items We Collect and Distribute:

 We are very appreciative that you might have general clothing items, toys, and other children’s products that you might want to donate to CIN.
 Unfortunately we are not able to accept these items.
 We are trying to focus our program on the critical & basic items of need that seem to be in short supply for the homeless and near homeless children and families that we serve.
-Items may be dropped off at the Murphy Center 242 Conifer Street, Fort Collins, CO M-F from 8:00 AM to 5:00 PM.
+Items may be dropped off at our warehouse (1305 Duff Drive, Unit 5 in Fort Collins), M-TH from 9:00 AM to 4:00 PM.
 Thanks for your kindness, compassion, and generosity!

 Just For Baby:

 - Jackets (spring or summer)